OSHA Workplace Injury Research

-OSHA has recorded 935 severe incidents involving falls to a lower level from collapsing structures or equipment.
-These events are overwhelmingly serious, with fractures accounting for 65.2 percent of all reported injury natures.
+OSHA recorded 935 severe incidents involving falls from collapsing structures or equipment.
+Fractures are the most common injury, accounting for 65% of all reported cases.
+These injuries often require extensive medical intervention and long-term recovery.

 Reported Projected